wp-cli/handbook/commands/config/delete.md

-# wp config get
+# wp config delete

-Gets the value of a specific constant or variable defined in wp-config.php file.
+Deletes a specific constant or variable from the wp-config.php file.

 ### OPTIONS